shmileee/dotfiles/docs/features/Installation.md

   neovim will be compiled.
 Otherwise, download nightly deb package from GitHub.
 On macOS neovim is installed using HEAD revision via brew.
 - `lunarvim` - Install LunarVim and reapply chezmoi to populate `config.lua`
-- `asdf` - Install asdf version manager for typical packages that need more granular control over.
+- `mise` - Install mise version manager for typical packages that need more granular control over.
 All tools and their respective versions are defined in `config.yaml`.
 - `docker` - Install docker using brew.